polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     Set-ClusterQuorum -CloudWitness -AccountName $cwStorageAccountName -AccessKey $cwStorageAccountKey
 ```

 When prompted, sign in with the Service Administrator account of your Azure subscription (if the sign-in fails, rerun the script).
 Wait for the configuration of the Cloud Witness quorum completes.

-5. From the Remote Desktop session to adPDC, start Active Directory Administrative Center
+5. From the Remote Desktop session to adPDC, start Active Directory Administrative Center.

-6. In the Active Directory Administrative Center, navigate to the Computers container of the contoso.com domain, and display its properties
+6. In the Active Directory Administrative Center, navigate to the Computers container of the contoso.com domain, and display its properties.

     ![Screenshot of the Active Directory Administrative Center displays the previously mentioned path and properties.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image116.png)

-7. In the **Computers** window, navigate to the **Extensions** section, and on the **Security** tab, select **Advanced**
+7. In the **Computers** window, navigate to the **Extensions** section, and on the **Security** tab, select **Advanced**.

     ![The Computers window displays with Extensions and the Advanced button selected.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image117.png)

-8. In the **Advanced Security Settings for Computers** window, select **Add**
+8. In the **Advanced Security Settings for Computers** window, select **Add**.

     ![The Advanced Security Settings for Computers window Permissions tab displays Permissions entries.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image118.png)